 The country’s commercial ambitions paid the freight for its cultural flowering, embedding a certain darkness at its heart.
 Museums, built for the enshrinement of those cultural pursuits, have forever borne the same taint.
 The good news is that’s changing, simply because museums are finally telling the truth.
 Several experts at Friday’s symposium will speak about dragging the less noble aspects of Dutch cultural achievement into the light.
 Maria Holtrop, the Rijksmuseum’s curator of history, will expound on “The Rijksmuseum and Slavery.”
 One of the speakers I most look forward to is independent curator La Tanya S. Autry, founder of the Black Liberation Center and co-producer of Museums Are Not Neutral, which advocates for truth-telling around the museum world’s roots in colonialism and a new model of community engagement for old-guard institutions.

-But for the MFA in particular, this is a pivotal moment and an opportunity.
+But for the MFA in particular, this is both a pivotal moment and an opportunity.
 After more than a year of self-flagellation, there’s been a sense more recently of business as usual — a Monet show, a grand opening of its new Egyptian galleries (minus the truth-telling around its near-Nile Nubian neighbors, so important to the museum just 18 months ago), more Monet.
 (To the museum’s credit, it will open an important exhibition this summer juxtaposing Boston artists with historic pieces from the collection.)

 But the opening of the Center for Netherlandish Art is big — maybe the biggest thing the museum’s done since the expansion of the Americas wing in 2010.
 For a region like ours, whose cultural identity was founded on devotional Europeanism — and from this violently expansionist slave-trading period in particular — a reckoning is very much at hand.
 A year of pandemic delay has given the museum time to rethink.
 With the museum’s name stamped on this symposium, it’s finally starting to talk about it.
 A cynic might see that as preemptive atonement, but let’s give credit where due.
 After a year of upheaval and justifiable demands for change, it’s a much needed conversation, and one the museum seems eager to have.